Mass Cultural Council logo

 What does ‘accessible to people with disabilities’ mean?

 The Americans with Disabilities Act (ADA) is a civil rights legislative requirement that equitable provisions must be designed in your programs, services, and products.
 These considerations can and should be ongoing and improved over time.
 Access should be assessed within physical and virtual sites to achieve integrated settings, effective communication, and reasonable accommodations.
-For more info on Access and Inclusion resolutions contact the Mass Cultural Council’s ADA Coordinator for external requests.
+For more info on Access and Inclusion resolutions contact Charles G. Baldwin.

 Can my organization apply to perform at or take part in someone else’s festival?